Water kefir / tibicos - wonderful probiotic, long-life secret

 You can store water kefir for years, the same as you can store wine.
 Its flavour and complexity changes, and it remains a delicious drink.

-Water.
-The best water is mineral-rich or hard spring water.
-The chlorine in tap water kills the microorganisms in the kefir, so filter the tap water or leave it in a wide bowl for a few hours for the chlorine to evaporate off.
+The chlorine in tap water can kill the microorganisms in the kefir, so leave it in an open container for half a day for the chlorine to evaporate off.
 Tap water often contains other nasty ingredients that inhibit kefir fermentation, such as chloramine and fluorides.
-But mostly, filtered tap water works.
-If you use reverse osmosis filtered water or distilled water, such water contains no minerals and again, the kefir grains can die.
-Add some mineral drops to the water, use a tiny pin-head sized pinch of Celtic sea salt, or use mineral-rich blackstrap molasses to replace some minerals.
+But normally tap water works well.

 Fresh fruit should be organic if possible.
-Otherwise wash it carefully to remove pesticide residues.
+Otherwise wash it carefully to remove herbicide and pesticide residues.

 Dried fruit must be preservative-free, otherwise it will inhibit or kill the bacteria.
-Many dried fruits use preservatives, so try to buy organic and check carefully.
+Many dried fruits use preservatives, so try to buy organic.

-Metals.
 Kefir can react with metals such as aluminium and iron, so don't brew it in a pot made from those metals.
 Ideally use a glass or ceramic jar to brew your kefir.
 Stainless steel and plastic utensils are OK.
-After a batch is ready it is best to store it in sealed glass bottles in the refrigerator if you are not going to use it for a few days.

 What is the best size for water kefir grains?